vmware-tanzu/secrets-manager/docs/_pages/0004-security.md

 As major new functionality is added to the software produced by this project, corresponding tests **MUST** be added to an automated test suite.

-In this context, “**Major New Functionality**” means features or changes that *substantially* alter the behavior, capabilities, or user experience of the software.
+In this context, "**Major New Functionality**" means features or changes that *substantially* alter the behavior, capabilities, or user experience of the software.

 ## Report a Security Vulnerability

-We take **VMware Secrets Manager**’s security seriously.
+We take **VMware Secrets Manager**'s security seriously.
 If you believe you have found a vulnerability, please [**follow this guideline**][vuln] to responsibly disclose it.